 The Lake Placid Loppet is one of the best events of its kind in the country.
 Over the past 30 years, thousands of skiers have enjoyed skiing and racing on the challenging Mt.
 Van Hoevenberg trails at the Olympic Sports Complex.
 The Loppet and Kort-Loppet run on a slightly modified version of the 50km course constructed for the 1980 Winter Olympics, making it one of the most challenging citizen races in the world.
 This is a perfect race for recreational to expert skiers who are looking for a unique and challenging race.
 The Lake Placid Loppet is also proud to be a qualifier for the American Birkebeiner and a member of the NENSA Marathon Series.
-Included with your Loppet entry fee is the Celebration BBQ, medal and a beverage coupon on Saturday afternoon immediately following the races at Mt.
+Included with your Loppet entry fee is the Celebration BBQ and medal on Saturday afternoon immediately following the races at Mt.
 Van Hoevenberg.
 This year's theme for the event will be "Beach Party" and we will hope for great snow conditions with some spring-time sunshine!

 Race start and finish is in the Cross Country Stadium.
 Warming areas, wax rooms, restrooms and post-race refreshments will be available in the Cross Country Lodge.
 Nordic ski patrol will be on the course at all feeding stations and additional locations.
 Please report injured skiers at the next feed station or to the first race official encountered.
 There is a complete first aid room at the Cross Country Lodge.
 Feeding stations are located every 5km, providing beverages and high energy foods.
 We look forward to seeing you at this wonderful and historic race!